Hexen II: Hammer of Thyrion 1.4.3

 --------------------------------------

-named .hexen2 in your home folder: ~/.hexen2 For the demo
+your home folder: ~/.hexen2 (for demo version, it's ~/.hexen2demo)

-Saves/configs for Hexen2 are stored under ~/.hexen2/data1
+Saves and configs for Hexen2 are stored under ~/.hexen2/data1

 For the Mission Pack, they are stored under ~/.hexen2/portals